srobinson/a11y-tutorials/src/layout/index.md

 ## Tables

-Data tables are read from top to bottom and left to right, with headers along the top and (sometimes) down the lefthand side.
+Data tables are read from top to bottom and left to right, with headers along the top and (sometimes) down the left hand side.
 It is imperative the visual structure matches the semantic structure in all viewports: table elements must not be allowed to wrap and find themselves falling under different headers.

 The [GEL grid system](https://github.com/bbc/gel-grid) is not applicable to data tables, which should be marked up using `<table>`, `<th>` (table header) and `<td>` elements, eliciting the basic, desired layout via user agent styling.